|© 1993 - 2019 CaptainJohn.org

 part of the Big Bend Buoyage route.
 We've found it to always be between 7 and 9-feet deep.

 The point is, that big bad wolf we know as crossing the Gulf, will most likely NOT be the roughest waters you cross on this voyage.
-Least not
+Least not unless

-it would not even get and honorable mention in most log books.
+not even get and honorable mention in most log books.

 For those insisting on cruising the 170-miles to Tarpon Springs, just keep in mind that during winter in Florida, daylight is much shorter.
-The
+The street

-midnight and arrive Steinhatchee in the morning.
+arrive Steinhatchee in the morning.

 From Steinhatchee, Cedar Key is 56-miles and while there is no accessible fuel, it provides a safe anchorage, a dinghy accessible boat ramp just